 Willoughby Prescott Lowe (1872 - 1949) was a naturalist, ornithologist and professional collector of animals and birds for the British Museum.
 The Natural History Museum has over 10000 specimens shot, prepared by, or brought home from expeditions to which Willoughby Prescott Lowe was attached as the collector.

 Hunting In British East Africa by Percy C Madeira (1909) is an excellent volume on safari hunting in East Africa, two years before Theodore Roosevelt's safari.
-It is beautifully written and an all time hunting classic.
+The author and his wife hunted buffalo, lion, leopard, eland, waterbuck, hippo, rhino and a variety of antelope.
+It includes the tense hours when Mrs Madeira became lost in the bush.
+It is a beautifully written book and an all time hunting classic.
 Free eBook

 John Tinney McCutcheon (1870 - 1949) was an artist, illustrator, reporter, editorial cartoonist and adventurer who travelled the world.
 In 1909 he accompanied Mr and Mrs Carl Akeley and a Mr Stephenson on an African hunt outfitted by Newland & Tarlton.

 In Africa: Hunting Adventures In The Big Game Country by John T McCutcheon (1910).
 "It is merely the record of a most delightful hunting trip into those fascinating regions along the Equator, where one may still have thrilling adventures and live in a story-book atmosphere, where the roar of the lion and the crack of the rifle are part of the every-day life, and where in a few months one may store up enough material to keep the memory pleasantly occupied all the rest of a lifetime.
 The stories are descriptive of a four-and-a-half months trip in the big game country and pretend to no more serious purpose than merely to relate the experiences of a self-confessed amateur under such conditions."
 Free eBook